superlinked/VectorHub/docs/articles/ecomm-recys.md

 - have a lot of reviews
 - have higher ratings

-We’ll set up our spaces up to reflect that.

-This initial setup can be used in cold-start scenarios - we’ll recommend items for users we know very little about. [only their on-registration product choice?]

-Once our RecSys is up and running, we’ll have behavioral data.
-Users will click on certain products, buy certain products, etc. We can capture this events data, and use it to create feedback loops, updating our vectors to reflect user preferences and improving the quality of recommendations.
+We can set up our Spaces to reflect these things, so that we have a RecSys that works in cold-start scenarios - recommending items for users we know very little about.
+Once our RecSys is up and running, we’ll also have behavioral data.
+Users will click on certain products, buy certain products, etc. We can capture this event data, and use it to create feedback loops, updating our vectors to reflect user preferences and improving the quality of recommendations.

 ### Setting up Superlinked